The-Z-Labs/bof-launcher/README.md

 - Seamless support for either Windows COFF and UNIX/Linux ELF formats.
 - ARM and AARCH64 support on Linux.
 - Used in [cli4bofs tool](https://github.com/The-Z-Labs/cli4bofs) that allows for running BOF files directly from a filesystem.
-- Very flexible and efficient [API](bof-launcher/src/bof_launcher_api.h) allowing so called BOF chaining.
+- Very flexible and efficient [API](bof-launcher/src/bof_launcher_api.h) allowing for so called BOF chaining.

 ## BOF launcher library